MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P06-Associations/content.md

 We are going to be using the _belongs_to_ and the _has_many_ in this tutorial.

+> [info]
+> When creating relationships think about who needs to hold the foreign_key to a table.
+In this tutorial every Memo will need to reference an existing user in our database and hence holds a foreign_key to the users table.
+>

 ### Belongs To

 A belongs_to association sets up a one-to-one connection with another model.
-When we use a _belongs_to_ association, we indicate that we (the model) contains the _foreign_key_ of another model.
+When we use a belongs to association, we indicate that we (the model) contains the foreign key to another model.

 ### Has Many

 A has_many association indicates a one-to-many connection with another model.
-This doesn't use any _foreign_keys_.
-It simply lets Rails know that there is another model that holds the a _foreign_key_ to itself.
+This doesn't use any foreign keys.
+It simply lets Rails know that there is another model that holds the a foreign key to itself.

 > [info]
 > Keeps these associations in mind as we will be using these them in the next section.